Featured image credits: Wall.alphacoders.com

 6. Alice & Zouroku

-Sana, a girl who has the power to create anything by imagining it is held prisoner in a laboratory.
+Sana, a girl with the power to create anything by imagining it, is held prisoner in a laboratory.

 In episode 1, she manages to escape and is hunted down by her captives (who are unsuccessful at first).